nextleap-project/countermitm/source/claimchains.rst

 of verified contacts in the social graph.
 In this scenario any MITM attack will lead to inconsistencies observed by both the attacked parties and their neighbours.
-We quantify the likelihood of an attack in `gossip-attack`_.
+We quantify the likelihood of an attack in :ref:`gossip-attack`.

 To detect inconsistencies we propose that clients compare their own ClaimChains with those of peers,